probablynotryan/pizzaorder/README.md

 Test: "This should add the current pizza's price to the current total."
 Code: let total = 11.45;
-      let pizza = {"Small", "Cheese", "Pepperoni"};
+      let pizza = {"Small", "Cheese", "Pepperoni", 11.45};
       calculateTotal(pizza, total);
 Expected Output = 'total = 22.90'

 ----

-Describe setPizzaPrice()
+Describe Pizza.prototype.checkPrice()

-Test: "This should return a number of '11.45' if the property 'Small' is sent to it".
+Test: "This should add a price property of 11.45 if the size property is "Small".
 Code: let pizza = New Pizza ("Small", "Cheese", "No Pepperoni");
-setPizzaPrice(pizza)
+Pizza.checkPrice();
-Expected Output = "11.45"
+Expected Output = "pizza {size: "Small", cheese: "Cheese" pepperoni: "No Pepperoni", price: 11.45}"

 ---